 This was a great opportunity for me to learn new skills without concern about meeting a deadline.
 I frequently erased everything I had done and started over, which was a luxury I would never have if I were being paid to build it.

 Eventually, though, a deadline loomed and that was the departure date for my hike.
 I finally wrapped up development and launched this site shortly before I learned I would have to delay my start date.
-Finding out I would need to have hernia-repair surgery and delaying my hike for recovery became some of my first posts for the blog.
+Finding out I would need to have hernia-repair surgery and delay my hike for recovery became some of my first posts for the blog.

 Other hikers have managed to blog daily, but I decided that wasn't for me.
-I regret I couldn't provide my journal in real time, but I am glad I decided to stop trying.
+I regret I couldn't provide my journal in real-time, but I am glad I decided to stop trying.
 Because I elected to wait until I returned home to write, I could include extra details and historical background about the trail and include many more photos.

 Days are growing shorter